TWSG-HealthTech/CFOP/README.md

 - Download and install one or many Runtime Languages: https://www.microsoft.com/en-us/download/details.aspx?id=27224 (One language runtime includes one SR and one TTS file)
 - Open regedit, navigate to `HKEY_CURRENT_USER\Software\Microsoft\Speech`, right click `CurrentUserLexicon` choose `Permissions`.
 If there is an entry for `ALL APPLICATION PACKAGES`, remove it

+### Building

+- The project needs to be built in x86 solution platform